 The amount of your benefits depends upon the work record of your deceased spouse.
 You will receive a benefit amount percentage of your deceased spouse's benefit amount.
 If others also receive a benefit on your deceased spouse's work record, your benefits may be reduced if the total amount of benefits paid on a single work record exceeds a family maximum.

 If your spouse dies, you can get benefits if you are age 60 or older.
 If you are disabled, you can get widow’s benefits as early as age 50.
-Your benefit amount will depend on your age and on the amount your deceased spouse was entitled to when he died.
-If he was receiving reduced benefits, your survivor benefit will be based on that amount.
+Your benefit amount will depend on your age and on the amount your deceased spouse was entitled to when they died.
+If your spouse was receiving reduced benefits, your survivor benefit will be based on that amount.

 If you are a widow with children, you may be eligible for a widow’s benefit at any age when you are caring for a child who is younger than 16 or disabled and entitled to benefits.
 As a widow, you also may be eligible for Medicare at age 65.
 If you remarry before you reach age 60 (or age 50 if disabled), you cannot receive widow’s benefits as long as that marriage remains in effect.

 If you remarry after you reach age 60 (or age 50 if disabled), you will continue to receive benefits on your deceased spouse’s Social Security record.
-However, if your current spouse is a Social Security beneficiary, you should apply for a wife’s benefit on his record if it would be larger than your widow’s benefit.
+However, if your current spouse is a Social Security beneficiary, you should apply for a surviving spouse’s benefit on their record if it would be larger than your widow’s benefit.
 You cannot get both.

 Social Security office.
 Locate your Social Security Office